How to stand out in a crowded marketplace with PR & Marketing

 “If you keep on doing what you’ve always done, you’ll keep on getting what you’ve always got.”

-Whether applied to business plans, recruitment strategies or PR and communications programs, the words of U.S. author W. L. Bateman are more relevant than ever in today’s tough economic climate and saturated legal sector.
+Whether applied to business plans, strategic planning, recruitment strategies or PR and communications programs, the words of U.S. author W. L. Bateman are more relevant than ever in today’s tough economic climate and saturated legal sector.

 With predicted snail’s pace growth ahead coupled with a myriad of challenges besieging the profession - such as legal aid cuts on fees in crime and civil work and the introduction of best value tendering for legal aid work which will also drive fees down - powerful profiling and media recognition have never been more critical.